-Hazardous and toxic substances are often used in the manufacturing process, and there are regulations designed specifically to control their use so as to minimise the dangers to health and safety.
+Hazardous and toxic substances are often used in the manufacturing process, and there are regulations designed specifically to control their use to minimise the dangers to health and safety.

 Much is said about the ‘health and safety culture’ and the need to apply a common-sense approach to risks and to reduce the burden of bureaucracy.
-This may be true in some areas, but in the factory setting, it is vital that there are proper rules, strictly applied, to make sure that employers take their responsibilities for worker safety seriously.
-So it is a real concern that the Government has rushed through parliament an amendment to the Enterprise Bill to prevent injured workers from relying on the safety regulations in a claim for compensation.
-If the amendment is made law accident victims will once again have to rely on proving negligence by their employers and we will be left with a Victorian-style safety regime where it will be much more difficult to succeed with a claim against an employer.
+This may be true in some areas, but in the factory setting, there must be proper rules, strictly applied, to make sure that employers take their responsibilities for worker safety seriously.
+So it is a real concern that the Government has rushed through parliament an amendment to the Enterprise Bill to prevent injured workers from relying on the safety regulations in a compensation claim.
+If the amendment is made law accident victims will once again have to rely on proving negligence by their employers and we will be left with a Victorian-style safety regime where it will be much more difficult to succeed with an Industrial Injury against an employer.

 "Osbornes always provides work of excellent quality and the advice is sound."

 "The firm has the ability to handle the most sophisticated and complex matters."

 "Osbornes is always client-focused and works tirelessly to obtain the best outcomes."